Varsini-Sakthi/healthcare-utilization-prediction/README.md

-**Practical takeaway**: "12% cost reduction" is a defensible number for *effectiveness among successfully engaged, correctly-flagged high-risk members* in some published care-management programs. it is not a defensible number for *total population* cost reduction from the model alone, and shouldn't be presented as one without a real program evaluation behind it.
+**Practical takeaway**: "12% cost reduction" is a defensible number for *effectiveness among successfully engaged, correctly-flagged high-risk members* in some published care-management programs, it is not a defensible number for *total population* cost reduction from the model alone, and shouldn't be presented as one without a real program evaluation behind it.